 Medicare coverage5 Important points about Medicare Part A and B coverage gaps

 Medicare plans have deductibles just as individual health insurance plans do.
-Both Original Medicare and, typically, Medicare Advantage Plans, require you to meet a deductible, an amount you pay for healthcare or prescriptions before your health insurance coverage begins to pay.1
+Both Original Medicare and, typically, Medicare Advantage Plans, require you to meet a deductible, an amount you pay for healthcare or for prescriptions before your healthcare plan begins to pay.

-Medicare Part A, the hospital insurance program, and Medicare Part B, which covers doctor services among other things, each have a deductible, which is one type of out-of-pocket cost paid.
+Both Medicare Part A, the hospital insurance program, and Medicare Part B, which covers doctor services, among other things, have a deductible, which is one type of out-of-pocket cost members may have to pay.

-The deductibles listed here are for Original Medicare.
-Medicare Advantage Plans, which may offer additional benefits, have different costs depending on the plan.2
+Medicare Advantage Plans, which may offer additional benefits, have different costs depending on the plan.

-Deductibles for both Original Medicare Part A and Part B will increase in 2017.3
+The deductibles listed below are for 2019 Original Medicare Part A and Part B.

 Medicare Part A deductible